-We also learned that it’s built on a light-weight floating platform held down by seabed weights without requiring any built-in fixtures, making it an environmentally-friendly contraption.
+We learnt that it’s built on a light-weight floating platform held down by seabed weights without requiring any built-in fixtures, making it an environmentally-friendly contraption.

 Image credit: Mount Faber Leisure Group

-Although Wings Of Time only shows at night, its set-up will be converted to a free Musical Fountain in the daytime, so you don’t need to wait till the evening to catch waterworks.
+Although Wings Of Time only runs at night, its set-up transforms into a free Musical Fountain in the daytime, so you don’t need to wait till the evening to catch waterworks.

 Try unique dishes at the International Food Street

 Beyond enjoying the waterworks, beach goers can also grab affordable and delish food at the International Food Street.
-Choose from 8 different F&B stalls serving up an array of cuisines like Mexican, Japanese, and British.
+Choose from 8 different F&B stalls serving up an array of cuisines.

-These yummy bites will be served out of containers, kombi vans and trucks, and cost less than $10.
-You can expect food vendors such as Taco Pau, which serves Mexican-Indian fusion tortillas and tacos from $7.80, and Bentori, a yakitori skewer stall with prices starting from $6.80.
+These yummy bites will be served out of containers, kombi vans, and trucks, and cost less than $10 per serving.
+You can expect food vendors such as Taco Pau, which serves Mexican-Indian fusion tortillas and tacos from $8.90.
+If you’re craving Western food, there are hotdogs and burgers from Burgers & Dogs with prices starting from $5.80.

 Enjoy a full day of fun at the Central Beach Bazaar

 Whether you’re a foodie who can’t wait to try out the different cuisines available at the International Food Street, or ready to witness the tallest fountain in the region, the Central Beach Bazaar offers new attractions and a unique day-to-night bazaar concept that’s sure to keep you entertained past sundown.